Interested in a hands-on learning experience for developing LLM applications?

 It is a popular library of pre-trained models for different tasks.
 It includes retrieval models like Dense Passage Retrieval (DPR) and generation models like GPT.
 The transformer allows the integration of these systems to generate a unified retrieval augmented generation model.

-Facebook AI similarity search (FAISS)
+Facebook AI Similarity Search (FAISS)

 FAISS is used for similarity search and clustering dense vectors.
 It plays a crucial role in building retrieval components of a system.
 Its use is preferred in models where vector similarity is crucial for the system.